 - The body tapers down at both ends, the head and tail are comparatively smaller than the mid part of the body, hence we say their body is streamlined

 - This shape allows water to glide over them thus enabling swift and efficient movement

 - Fishes have a skeleton which is covered with muscles

-- As fish swim, muscles at the upper part of the body glide to the other side and lower part oscillates in the opposite direction and then quickly reverses this movement hence forming a curvy motion in the water.
-It results in a push and jerk making it move ahead which is aided by fins of the tail.
+- As fish swim, muscles at the upper part of the body glide to the other side and the lower part oscillates in the opposite direction and then quickly reverses this movement hence forming a curvy motion in the water.
+It results in a push and jerk making it move ahead which is aided by the fins of the tail

 - They have thin muscles and a long backbone.
 These muscles are connected though they are at a distance

 - Snakes use serpentine motion to move.
-They pull their body into bends and then straighten it out, propelling the animal forward.
-Also, the snakes use the underside of their stomach to grip on to the surface, therefore, snakes find it hard to move on smooth glass.
+They pull their body into bends and then straighten them out, propelling the animal forward.
+Also, the snakes use the underside of their stomach to grip the surface, therefore, snakes find it hard to move on smooth glass.

 For more information on Gait of animals or any other topics, please register at BYJU’S.

 Centipedes have numerous legs.
 By coordinated movement of these legs, they can move up to the speed of 1.3 fps.

 Jellyfish propel the water by contracting and relaxing the ring of muscles around the bell.
 This type of movement draws the water in and forces it outside thus forcing the organism to move forward.

 The seahorses adjust the volume of air in their swim bladders to move up and down.
 They move forward by using their dorsal fins.